8REN/Telecom_Churn_Classification/README.md

- To expand on this project, I would continue to work on my parameter assessment.
+ To expand on this project, I would continue to work on my parameter assessment, create possible ensemble pipeline to yield better results